 They also noticed that the microglia in these males were less “motile,” meaning that their movements were impaired.
 This may have disrupted the cells’ ability to find and prune redundant synapses.

-Scientists have put forward the theory that a failure to remove excess synapses in the brain may be partly responsible for autism.
+Scientists have put forward the theory that a

 The creation and strengthening of synapses occur during learning experiences as part of normal development.